winstonjs/node-loggly/README.md

 ```

 ### Logging
-There are two ways to send log information to loggly via node-loggly.
+There are two ways to send log information to Loggly via node-loggly.
 The first is to simply call client.log with an appropriate input token:

 ``` js
   client.log('your-really-long-input-token', '127.0.0.1 - Theres no place like home', function (err, result) {